mbawebde/Sabratific/index.md

 ## WELCOME
 ### FILL IN NOW.
-WE ARE LOOKING FORWARD TO YOUR MESSAGE!FEEL FREE TO CONTACT US.
+WE ARE LOOKING FORWARD TO YOUR MESSAGE!
+FEEL FREE TO CONTACT US.
 <form id="my-form"
   action="https://formspree.io/f/maylarjo"
   method="POST"